Skip to main contentScroll Top

 Visiting time: approximately 2 hours to ++

-Chinatown represents one of Bangkok's most iconic historic districts.
-Firstly, by its size, Bangkok's Chinatown being one of the largest in the world (excluding China) but also by its particularly teeming appearance, day and night.
+Chinatown is one of Bangkok's most iconic historical districts.
+It is one of the largest Chinese quarters in the world and is vibrant both day and night.

-Because if in day cIt is a lively area with many shops located there, and in the evening it gives way to a whole series of street restaurants lined up along the main street.
-Many offer seafood and seafood specialties, blending Thai and Chinese flavors.
+Because while it's a particularly active shopping district during the day, in the evening it transforms into a whole series of street restaurants lining the main thoroughfare, Yaowarat.
+Many offer seafood specialties and dishes blending Thai and Chinese flavors.

 Chinatown is a maze of alleys where you can find everything, among the shops and restaurants, Chinese temples, you come across stalls with food galore, tea and spices, shops dedicated to the religious aspect and beliefs but also all kinds of low-cost products that can be bought in bulk, bags, shoes, costume jewelry, you name it.